LabKey/cds/app/frontPage/css/readme.md

 	sass --sourcemap=none --style=compact application.scss ../../../webapp/frontPage/css/application.css

-This will generate a new `application.css` and `application.css.map` file in `webapp/frontPage/css/`.
+This will generate a new `application.css` file in `webapp/frontPage/css/`.